The Science of Music and Exercise

 - Maintaining motivation during tough sets

 Try occasional workouts without music.
 You might find improved mind-muscle connection or better focus on form.
-Some athletes use music only for specific parts of training.
+Some athletes use music only for specific parts of training — between sets, during cardio, or for the last hard sets of a session.